Christine Darby // Published: June 2021 // Updated: August 2025

 This problem wears the mask of normal SEO struggle.
 It looks like “Google being Google,” which is why most site owners—and many SEOs—either misdiagnose it or give up.

 Note: If a new website is not showing up on Google, you need to allow time for Google to crawl the site.
 That said, when built and launched correctly, most new sites should be findable for brand name or personal name within 1-2 weeks.
-If you are struggling with a new site or an algorithmic traffic drop, schedule an SEO consultation.
+If you are struggling with a new site, schedule an SEO consultation.

 Affected Sites Share These Traits

-Here are the recurring characteristics we’ve seen across affected sites:
+Recurring characteristics we’ve seen across affected sites:

 • Site appears in Google’s index as expected. site:example.com

-UPDATE: We’ve since seen many newer domains encounter the same issue, but inexperienced site owners often assume the invisibility is just part of the SEO learning process—it’s not.
+Update: We’ve since seen many newer domains encounter the same issue, but inexperienced site owners often assume the invisibility is just part of the SEO learning process—it’s not.

 • Site missing ONLY from Google search results.
 Sites continue to be served on other search engines such as Bing, Yahoo, or DuckDuckGo.